eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

     * only applies if object is heap allocated readwrite
     * properties make both a getter and a setter by default

-There is no "protected" in ObjC - only "public" and "private"

-arr[4]
-is sugar for
-[arr insertObjectAtSubstringIndex:4]

-`NSArray` and `NSMutableArray` cannot be sparse but you can insert `[NSNull null]` objects to give the appearance of a sparse array.

 ## Designated initializers